Electrical resistivity and conductivity: Resistivity and conductivity of various materials

 The degree of semiconductors doping makes a large difference in conductivity.
 To a point, more doping leads to higher conductivity.
-The conductivity of a water/aqueous solution is highly dependent on its concentration of dissolved salts, and other chemical species that ionize in the solution.
+The conductivity of a water/aqueous solution is highly dependent on its concentration of dissolved salts and other chemical species that ionize in the solution.
 Electrical conductivity of water samples is used as an indicator of how salt-free, ion-free, or impurity-free the sample is; the purer the water, the lower the conductivity (the higher the resistivity).
 Conductivity measurements in water are often reported as specific conductance, relative to the conductivity of pure water at 25 °C. An EC meter is normally used to measure conductivity in a solution.
 A rough summary is as follows:

+Table

 This table shows the resistivity (ρ), conductivity and temperature coefficient of various materials at 20 C.

 The effective temperature coefficient varies with temperature and purity level of the material.
 The 20 °C value is only an approximation when used at other temperatures.
 For example, the coefficient becomes lower at higher temperatures for copper, and the value 0.00427 is commonly specified at 0 °C.

 The extremely low resistivity (high conductivity) of silver is characteristic of metals.
 George Gamow tidily summed up the nature of the metals' dealings with electrons in his popular science book One, Two, Three...Infinity (1947):

 More technically, the free electron model gives a basic description of electron flow in metals.

 Wood is widely regarded as an extremely good insulator, but its resistivity is sensitively dependent on moisture content, with damp wood being a factor of at least ×10^10 worse insulator than oven-dry.
 In any case, a sufficiently high voltage – such as that in lightning strikes or some high-tension power lines – can lead to insulation breakdown and electrocution risk even with apparently dry wood.